BrickMMO/parts-about/v1/parts-v1-process.markdown

 3. **Database**

-    Using phpMyAdmin create a new database named `brickmmo_colours` and import the two SQL files in the `/imports` folder.
-You should now have two empty tables named `colours` and `externals`.
+    Using phpMyAdmin create a new database named `brickmmo_parts` and import eleven of the SQL files in the `/imports` folder.
+Do not import `inventory_parts.sql.gz` just yet.

+4. **Large SQL Imports**

+    Try to import the `inventory_parts.sql.gz` file.
+Your browser will likely timeout.
+This is because browsers servers have a maximum file upload size of 2MB and the `inventory_parts.sql.gz` file is over 12MB.
+You will need to find a different method to import this file.
+Google the term `phpmyadmin inport large file` and see if you can implement a solution.

-4. **Source Code**
+5. **Source Code**

-    Clone the [colours-v2](https://github.com/BrickMMO/colours-v2) repo into your MAMP root folder (or point MAMP to your cloned directory).
+    Clone the [parts-v1](https://github.com/BrickMMO/parts-v1) repo into your MAMP root folder (or point MAMP to your cloned directory).
 Restart the server if needed.

-    Open up the `/env` file and change the database variables to `brickmmo_colours` and the MAMP defaults:
+    Copy the `/.env.sample` file amd name it `/.env`.
+Change the database variables to `brickmmo_parts` and the MAMP defaults:

     ```php
     DB_HOST=localhost
-    DB_DATABASE=brickmmo_colours
+    DB_DATABASE=brickmmo_parts
     DB_USERNAME=root
     DB_PASSWORD=root
     ```

     At this point you can open open the BrickMMO Colours home page.
 It will be empty, but there should be no PHP errors.

-5. **Rebrickable API**

-    Register for a [Rebrickable API](https://rebrickable.com/api/) key.
-Put the key ino the `.env` file:

-    ```php
-    REBRICKABLE_API_KEY=12345678901234567890123456789012
-    ```

-    Run the `import.php` script.
-This can be done by changing the URL to [http://localhost:8888/import.php](http://localhost:8888/import.php) on a Mac or [http://localhost/import.php](http://localhost/import.php] on a PC.

-    Open up phpMyAdmin and your tables should now be full of records.

 > [!TIP]
-> Steps six through twelve have a project task in GitHub.
+> Steps six through thirteen have a project task in GitHub.
 Make sure to assign these tasks when starting.
 And then use these tasks to create your branch and a pull request when done.

 6. **Home Page**

-    Create the home page.
-Review the [Rebrickable API](https://rebrickable.com/api/v3/docs/) and the `colours` and `externals` tables to see what data is avaiable to put on the home page.
+    Modify the home page.
+Review the [Rebrickable Database Structure](https://rebrickable.com/api/v3/docs/) and the tables in phpMyAdmin to see what data is avaiable to put on the home page.
 Make these changes to the `/index.php` file.
 Don't worry too much about the design yet.

 > [!NOTE]
 > At this point do not worry about the design.
 Just use basic HTML, black text, and Times New Roman.
 No CSS needed.

 7. **Profile Page**

-    On the home page you will link each colour to `\profile.php?id=1`.
-The number one will be replaced with the `id` value form the colours table.
+    On the home page you will link each theme to `\theme.php?id=1`.
+The number one will be replaced with the `id` value form the theme table.
 It will look something like this:

     ```php
-    <?php while($colour = mysqli_fetch_assoc($result)): ?>
+    <?php while($theme = mysqli_fetch_assoc($result)): ?>

-        <a href="profile.php?id=<?=$colour['id']?>"><?=$colour['name']?></a>
+        <a href="theme.php?id=<?=$theme['id']?>"><?=$theme['name']?></a>

     <?php endwhile; ?>
     ```

-    Create the a page named `profile.php`.
-Write the PHP and HTML to display a basic colour profile.
-Use the code in `/index.php` as a starting point.
+    Modify the `profile.php` page.
+Review the [Rebrickable Database Structure](https://rebrickable.com/api/v3/docs/) and the tables in phpMyAdmin to see what data is avaiable to put on the theme page.

     Add some of the following data:

-        - Colour Name
+    - Colour ID
+    - Number of themes
+    - A sample image (you can grab one from a set)

+    Include a list of sets including:

+    - Set name
+    - Set ID
+    - Image
+    - Number of parts
+    - Release date

+8. **Set Page**

+    On the theme page you will link each set to `\set.php?id=1`.
+The number one will be replaced with the `id` value form the set table.

+    Modify the `set.php` page.
+Review the [Rebrickable Database Structure](https://rebrickable.com/api/v3/docs/) and the tables in phpMyAdmin to see what data is avaiable to put on the set page.

+    Add some of the following data:

+    - Set ID
+    - Number of parts
+    - Image

+    Include a list of parts including:

+    - Part name
+    - Part ID
-        - RGB value
+    - Image
-        - Sample of the colour (there is an example of this in `/index.php`)
-        - Links to alternative sources (like [BrickLink](https://bricklink.com/), [BrickOwl](https://bricklink.com/), etc...)

-    You will need to write two `SELECT` queries to fetch as much information about the selected colour from the database.
-They will need to incorporate the `$_GET['id']` variable into the query.

-8. **Sample Brick Image**
+9. **Sample Brick Image**

-    You can add a sample brick by using the [Rebrickable]() media.
+    You can add a sample brick by using the [Rebrickable](https://rebrickable.com/downloads/) media.
 For example, the following URL:

     ```
     https://cdn.rebrickable.com/media/thumbs/parts/ldraw/4/3003.png/85x85p.png